MaynardMiner/SWARM/README.md

 SWARM has an in depth github wiki, with instructions on how to setup/manage SWARM!

+**IF YOU NEED HELP, OR ARE LOST AT USING SWARM- TAKE ADVANTAGE OF THE WIKI:**

 https://github.com/MaynardMiner/SWARM/wiki

  SWARM is an collection scripts written in both powershell and bash, and is a profit switching mining system that will work within any OS.
 (The miners that SWARM uses may vary) SWARM, is written to be used as an all purpose/all platform mining system that can be implemented/managed on a large scale basis.
 It was developed for larger mining administrators, who are generally unable to interact with every mining unit/rig directly.
 SWARM deviates from conventional in-depth GUI interfaces, or a centralized monitoring system/screen which are a burden to mining administrators.
 SWARM introduces a new method of interface which is meant to assist larger mining systems, by displaying information per user command.
 Because SWARM's interface is command based as opposed to GUI- Users are able to create scripts of their own to micro-manage their farms/workers.